vingutha/DiceGame/README.md

 # DiceGame
 Refresh to roll a dice and decide the winner!
-A random number is generated from 1-6 for each player on the dice and according to the number, winner is decided.
+A random number is generated from 1-6 for each player on the dice and according to the number, the winner is decided.
 This website is developed using HTML, CSS, and JavaSript.

 ## Title: Dice Roll Winner Decider